camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 to an output value.
 -->

-Assume the following example of making a decision for selecting a dish.
+Assume the following example of making a decision to select a dish.

 {{< img src="../img/dmn.png" title="Select Dish" >}}